 Jacob Hummelbaugh was a widower.
-His son, Leander, was away in the 138th Pennsylvania Infantry Regiment, which was not at the Battle of Gettysburg.
-It was assigned to the Harpers Ferry garrison and at the time of the battle was escorting stores to Washington to prevent them from falling into the hands of Lee’s army.
+His son, Leander, was away with the 138th Pennsylvania Volunteer Infantry Regiment, which was not at the Battle of Gettysburg.
+It had been assigned to the Harpers Ferry garrison.
+At the time of the battle the regiment was escorting military stores to Washington D.C. to prevent them from falling into the hands of Lee’s army.
 Leander was badly wounded at the Battle of the Wilderness in 1864.

 The monument visible in the distance above the pump on the left of the photograph is the United States Regulars monument on Hancock Avenue, showing how close the farm is to the scene of some of the battle’s heaviest fighting.